stefifm/crud-mongodb-hbs/README.md

 # crud-mongodb-hbs
-Web application with mongodb, node and handlebars
+Simple web application with mongodb, node and handlebars.
+It was build for education purpose

 # Deploy
 You can see the app from [here](https://task-hbs-stefifm.herokuapp.com/)